Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: The Role of Stellar Wind Heating

 \section{The Role of Stellar Wind Heating}

-Within a cluster, main sequence stellar members are far more prevalent than evolved stars and, as a result, their contribution to the heating of the intracluster environment should be taken into account \citep{Smith1999}.
-Employing spherically symmetric one-dimensional hydrodynamical simulations, we investigate the state of the intracluster gas, whose evolution is mediated by energy and mass injection by both the main sequence and evolved stellar populations.
-The injection of energy by a much less abundant, yet more individually energetic, population of millisecond pulsars will not be examined until Section ~\ref{sec: pulsarheating}.
-The thermalization and mixing of the main sequence stellar winds is regulated in our simulations by the efficiency $f_{\rm ms}$, with a range of $\rm [0,1]$, where 0 represents a complete lack of thermalization and mixing, while 1 denotes a perfectly thermalized, mixed wind contribution from the main sequence stars.
+In what follows, we employ spherically symmetric one-dimensional hydrodynamical simulations to investigate the state of intracluster gas in present-day globular clusters.
+Here, we assume the evolution of gas within these clusters is mediated by energy and mass injection from stars at different post-main sequence phases, with the contribution of each phase quantified by the $f_j$ parameter.
+The injection of energy by a much less abundant, yet more individually energetic, population of millisecond pulsars will not be examined until Section~\ref{sec: pulsarheating}.
 Modeling the cluster masses, core radii, and velocity dispersions for specific clusters, we are able to compare our computational results to density constraints determined by observation.